 The clinical features are in-keeping with a severe pneumonia 2.
 The most common clinical manifestations are chest pain, cough, fever, and fatigue 2.
 In many patients, there are often associated constitutional symptoms and cutaneous manifestations such as erythema nodosum.
 The disease can also spread hematogenously to bones, joints, and the central nervous system (see CNS coccidioidomycosis) 2.

 The overall pathology of coccidioidomycosis is discussed elsewhere (see coccidioidomycosis and Figure 1).

-There can be many findings which include multiple nodules, interlobular septal thickening, consolidation, lymph node enlargement and pleural effusions.
-A multiple nodular pattern has been reported as being frequent and these may have a predominance towards the inferior pulmonary lobes 2.
-Nodule diameters may range from 0.5 to 3cm.
-They generally tend to have ill defined contours.
-Some nodules may coalescence.
-Cavitation of nodules has also been reported as a common feature.
-Rarely a miliary pattern may develop - esp in immunocompromised patients 5.
+There can be many findings which include consolidation (most common - 75%), multiple nodules, interlobular septal thickening, lymph node enlargement (including bilateral hilar lymphadenopathy), and pleural effusions 3-6.
+When a nodular pattern is present, it may have a predominance towards the inferior pulmonary lobes 4.
+Nodule diameters may range from 0.5 to 3 cm and generally tend to have ill defined contours 4.
+Some nodules may coalescence or cavitate 4.
+Rarely a miliary pattern may develop, especially in immunocompromised patients 5.
 It is also important to be aware of the pulmonary complications, as detailed below 3.